 There is no easy answer to the question of whether or not cyberloafing is ethical.

 While there are different forms of cyberloafing, it is inherently not beneficial for the employer.
 The employees are effectively working on activities unrelated to work while being paid an hourly salary.
-As productive as cyberloafing can be for some employees, employers should aim to minimize it.
+As productive as cyberloafing can be for some employees, employers should aim to minimize it and work on coping mechanism to improve job satisfaction.

 How long do employees spend on cyberloafing?